-Why Should We Participate?
+Why Should I Participate?

 First and foremost you are contributing to the future of the practice of aviculture.
 Ensuring a continuing supply of captive reared birds for the pet trade helps support the future of the pet industry.
-Without a continuing supply of captive reared birds, there will be little need for cage manufacturers, feed supplies, equipment, etc. As our present breeding stocks slowly die off, there will be no access to replacement birds.
+Without a continuing supply of captive reared birds, there will be little need for cage manufacturers, feed supplies, equipment, etc. As our present breeding stocks slowly die off, without captive-reared birds there will be no access to replacement birds.
 If we do not manage our breeding stocks effectively, we could easily be left with inbred, reproductively incompetent birds.
 Talk to some of the pheasant breeders about the serious long-term effects of continuous inbreeding.
 Talk to some of the senior members of the avicultural community and see how easily a species can slip away and disappear from aviculture.
 Where are the Nyasa Lovebirds?
-Where are the Edwards' Pheasants?
-Where are the Goura cristata crowned pigeons?
+Where are the Edward's Pheasants?
+Where are the Goura cristata Crowned Pigeons?
 Where will all our African waxbill finches be 10 years from now?